 Without a daily filling of grace, our own vessel begins to run dry and then we have nothing left to pour out to others.
 As a little sign in my grandma's house once read: "Seven days without prayer makes one weak."

-But how do busy moms carve out that oh-so-important time with God between laundry and meals, doctor appointments and nursing babies pressing in on all sides?
+So how do busy moms carve out that oh-so-important time with God between laundry and meals, doctor appointments and nursing babies pressing in on all sides?
 I read an article recently entitled, When Mothers Pray.
 The author begins:

 "Pray without ceasing,” Paul says?
 Had he ever talked to a mother with young children?
 Certainly he never spent a day with my kids when they were small.
 Would you like to show Paul your schedule and ask him exactly where he’d slot in this “pray without ceasing” activity?